Holt Algebra 1 Homework and Practice Workbook 1st Edition Chapter 2 Exercise 2.6

 Assume hourly wage and solve the resulting equation.

 Let x be her hourly wage before her raise.
-She was given a raise of $0.75 an hour, which bought her hourly wage to $12.25.
+She was given a raise of $0.75 an hour, which brought her hourly wage to $12.25.

 Solve for x to get